sanlanka/k8s-helm-ejabberd/ejabberd/README.md

 ### JWT Authentication

 The chart supports JWT authentication for middleware integration.
-To enable JWT:
+There are two ways to configure JWT:

+#### Option 1: Using Kubernetes Secret (Recommended for Production)

 1. **Create JWT Secret**:
 ```shell